Do I Need A Solar Permit?

 Not surprisingly, most jurisdictions require the submittal of a solar permit before construction is allowed to begin.
 This permitting process may take just a few days to a couple of months depending where the project will be so it’s important to choose an experienced PV design company to help you along the way.

-We ensure that the building’s existing circuits can handle the additional current produced by the system and that the system can be de-energized quickly in the event that emergency responders need to fight a fire at your home or business.
+We ensure that the building’s existing circuits can handle the additional current produced by the system and that the system can be de-energized quickly if emergency responders need to fight a fire at your home or business.
 From your utility’s perspective, if you intend to connect your solar system to their electric grid, they will want to know that the system is built to established standards and that it won’t cause problems as it’s operating with their grid infrastructure.

 A good design results in a safe solar system, operating at maximum efficiency, that will be awarded a building permit quickly, will be assembled by the installers without confusion and will be allowed to operate in parallel with the electric utility.